 Moreover, the newness of the devices means operator error is likely.
-Education is up to the e-scooter provider and varies from company to company.
-Some e-scooter companies provide basic safety information on labels on the e-scooters themselves.
+Education is up to the scooter provider and varies from company to company.
+Some scooter companies provide basic safety information on labels on the scooters themselves.
 Others provide information on their apps.
 Review of the app and agreement to certain safety conditions may be required before operating an e-scooter.

-Despite these challenges, e-scooters may be around for a while.
+Despite these challenges, e-scooters may be around a while.
 Companies like Uber and Lyft are investing significant sums in this new form of transit.
-Ford is buying an escooter startup.
-Many people are excited by this option for sustainable and economical carfree commuting.
+Many people are excited by this option for sustainable and economical car-free commuting.
 Companies like Google are providing e-scooters to their employees for business use.
 It is inevitable that employees in cities with the devices will use them on the job.